-Banner grabbing helps in the identification of a firewall’s version.
+- Banner grabbing: Banner grabbing helps in the identification of a firewall’s version.
 This information is crucial in the later stages when penetration tests look for publicly available exploits.
 Here, the penetration tester crafts a connection request using Netcat for finding the firewall version.
 Further, a penetration tester may send various types of custom packets to elicit responses from a firewall.
 These responses help in understanding the type of firewall that needs to be bypassed.
 Variations can be due to protocols such as TCP or UDP and flags such as ACK, FIN, or SYN.

-A firewall uses access control lists (ACLs) to deny or allow traffic to an organization’s network.
+- Access control enumeration: A firewall uses access control lists (ACLs) to deny or allow traffic to an organization’s network.
 While enumerating ACL, a penetration tester can observe the state of the firewall’s ports keenly.
 For example, using nmap -sA 184.108.40.206,

 It will send requests containing ACK flag to the first 1024 ports.